 - Visual, auditory, or tactile hallucinations

-Some alcohol withdrawal symptoms are extremely dangerous and even deadly when not closely monitored.
+Some alcohol withdrawal symptoms are perilous and even deadly when not carefully monitored.

 The Life Expectancy of a Drug Addict

 Drug addicts tend to have a shorter life than alcoholics.
-The average life expectancy of a drug addict is 15 to 20 years after they start being a drug addict.
+The average life expectancy of a drug addict is 15 to 20 years after they become a drug addict.
 Some of the most common ways a drug addict dies are:

 - Death by violence, accident, or suicide

 - Organ failure due to a buildup of toxins in the body

 - Inability to recuperate from surgery or a disease